Aren't You Glad

-"Aren't You Glad" is a song written by Brian Wilson and Mike Love for American rock band the Beach Boys.
+"Aren't You Glad" is a song by the American rock band the Beach Boys, written by Brian Wilson and Mike Love.
 The two also share lead vocal.
-It was released in 1967 as the second track on their studio album Wild Honey.
+Recording began in either late September or early October 1967 and concluded in November.
+It was released in December as the second track on their studio album Wild Honey.

 In its 1968 review of the LP, Rolling Stone called it a "Lovin' Spoonful type song with the Beach Boys touch".
-That same year, Rolling Stone editor Gene Sculatti said "['Aren't You Glad'] achieves a Miracles style smoothness via a Bobby Goldsboro-type song".
+That year, Rolling Stone editor Gene Sculatti said it "achieves a Miracles style smoothness via a Bobby Goldsboro-type song".
 In 1979, Byron Preiss wrote that the song "epitomized the simple energy of the album".

 A live version was released on the album Live in London (1970).